 There are many factors that play into the pricing of a new roof, no matter what roofing materials you use.

-For example, if your house roof has several gables, hips and valleys, dormers, or other factors that give it a unique style, then it will cost more to install a new roof.
+For example, if your roof has several gables, hips and valleys, or dormers, then it will cost more to install a new roof.

-Many of these factors will cause the price of a new roof, whether you use asphalt or metal shingles, to either increase or decrease at a similar rate because the amount of labor, flashing, and other workmanship factors will be similar.
+Many of these factors will cause the price of a new roof, whether you use asphalt or metal shingles, to either increase or decrease at a similar rate because the amount of labor will be similar.

-Whichever roof you are looking to quote, make sure you get a solid proposal from your roofing contractor that will give you the cost of the project and what is included.
-After all, no one likes those nasty financial surprises!
+No matter what, make sure you get a solid proposal from your roofing contractor that will give you the cost of the project and a breakdown of what is included.
+After all, no one likes hidden expenses!